Magnificent Seven (gymnastics): Balance beam

 On the balance beam event finals was where the USA crowd saw the most drama.
 Dominique Moceanu and Shannon Miller were both competing, and they were both supposed to challenge for gold.
 Moceanu, however, had a very scary fall.
 During her flight series of a back handspring followed by three layouts, she missed her foot on the second layout but still flipped over and smashed her head into the beam.
 Somehow she was able to grab onto the beam with both hands, but the damage had already been done with a score of 9.125 and 6th place.
 Miller, however, did well to score a 9.862 and win the beam title.

-This was the only individual gold for the United States at the 1996 Olympics and only the third ever individual Olympic gold for U.S. women's gymnastics – the first in a non-boycotted Olympics.
+This was the only individual gold for the United States at the 1996 Olympics and only the third-ever individual Olympic gold for U.S. women's gymnastics – the first in a non-boycotted Olympics.
 (Mary Lou Retton won all-around gold in 1984 and Julianne McNamara won gold on uneven bars in 1984).
 Since then, eight American female gymnasts have won individual Olympic gold medals: Carly Patterson (all-around in 2004), Nastia Liukin (all-around in 2008), Shawn Johnson (balance beam in 2008), Gabrielle Douglas (all-around in 2012), Aly Raisman (floor exercise in 2012), Simone Biles (all-around, vault, and floor exercise in 2016), Jade Carey (floor exercise in 2021), and Sunisa Lee (all around in 2021).

 Floor exercise

+Strug achieved the highest qualifying score in the floor exercise, but as with other individual events, had to withdraw.
 During the floor final Dominique Moceanu and Dominique Dawes both competed.
-They both had successful routines; however Dawes performed better for a 9.837 and 3rd place, while Moceanu received a 9.825 and 4th place.
+They both had successful routines; however, Dawes performed better for a 9.837 and 3rd place, while Moceanu received a 9.825 and 4th place.
 The crowd loved Moceanu's cute choreography and presentation, but her tumbling was not as difficult as the three medalists.